PublicSatanicVoid/WindowsPowerWash/README.md

 ### [Click here for features list](https://github.com/UniverseCraft/WindowsPowerWash/tree/main/docs/FEATURES.md)

-**NOTE:** This script is NOT designed to repair a broken/corrupted Windows installation!
-It is designed to run on a fully functioning system and further optimize it for high-performance use cases.
-A clean install prior to using this is ideal!

 ## About PowerWash
 The default Windows installation has to cater to a very wide variety of users, and generally makes tradeoffs that sacrifice some degree of performance and responsiveness in exchange for power management, data collection, etc. Also, many "technical" users find some of the defaults annoying. **PowerWash removes annoying, bloated, and unperformant parts of Windows** and can also install helpful utilities automatically.